11acm11/GOlang/README.md

 # GOlang
 This is a collection of projects created in Golang.
-I have started with a basic projects and will progress to more complex ones.
+I have started with basic projects and will progress to more complex ones.
 I will also keep adding more projects in Golang here.